EESI-jv545/Silva-Datasets/README.md

 ---
-If you are in a rush, you can just refer to the following workflow:
+If you are in a rush, you can just refer to the following workflow; there are slurm scripts involved, so make sure you have Slurm write your ".out" and ".err" docs to the right directories, too:

     mkdir /scratch/[USER ID]/ncbi/              <-- This makes the scratch directory that multi_ranks.sh writes to